You no longer need to wonder if there is Uber in Croatia – as I can tell you there is. I use it all the time.

 Yes!

-Heading out in Croatia and deciding between a taxi or an Uber?
-Here’s the deal.
-Taxis are pretty much everywhere in major cities and towns.
-You can flag one down and be on your way in no time.
+You can flag one down on the road and be on your way in no time.
 Super convenient, right?
 But keep your wits about you—some taxi drivers might spot a tourist from a mile away and crank up the price.
 They might say it’s by the meter, but sometimes that “taxi meter” seems to run faster than a sprinter on race day.

 Now, hailing a taxi has its perks.
 You see one, you wave, you get in, and boom, you’re off.
+Very efficient.
 No staring at your phone, tapping your foot, waiting for an Uber that’s still several minutes out because they’re caught in traffic or dropping off another rider.

 No Uber around?
 No problem.
 Have a chat with the folks at your hotel or the place you’re staying.
 They can usually give you the lowdown on what a taxi should cost to your destination.
 It’s a little effort that could save you a bit of cash and keep things fair and square.